-Readability might not be your first thought when drawing up content.
+‘What is readability?’ might not be your first question when drawing up content.
 But this means you could be missing out on a simple, easy way to ‘tune up’ your ROI.

 How?
 Let’s take a closer look at some essential questions: What is readability?
 How does it improve the SEO of my website?
 What can I do to improve my own readability?
 What are the best tools to help me improve my readability?

 Essentially, readability is about making your content as easy to understand as possible, for humans and algorithms alike.
 This is something that many brands underestimate.
 The truth is that people have different literacy levels.

 You want everyone to be able to understand and enjoy your content.
 Beyond that, algorithms aren’t quite as smart as big tech companies would like to think they are.
 The importance of readability reflects this fact.